- 4 beef ribeye steaks (1-1/2 inches thick)

 - Brush steaks lightly with oil.
 In a small bowl, combine all seasonings.
 Sprinkle seasonings over steaks and press into both sides.
 Cover and chill for 1 hour.

 - Grill, covered, over medium heat or broil 4 in. from the heat for 7-8 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).

 - Let stand 5 minutes before slicing.
 Place on a warm serving platter; cut across the grain into thick slices.
-Garnish with orange slices and parsley if desired.
 Yield: 8 servings.

 "This is a five-star recipe.
 I made the rub as directed.
 I only used half the rub on the steaks because I thought that was enough for our taste & I saved the rest for another time.
 But the seasoning mix is so good.
 I will never use another pre- packaged rub mix again."

 "I left out the thyme in this recipe but without it this recipe still had lots of flavor!!
 I will be using this again for my steak recipes.
 I also broiled the steaks instead of grilling them."

 "I made the rub as specified but used it on 3 rib-eyes instead of 4, so I used too much rub.
 They were delicious nonetheless, just a tad bit *too* seasoned.
 Next time, I will read the directions better.
 Will definitely make again.
 Even though hubby and I kept stating "there's too much rub on these steaks", we continued to eat all three, so tasty it was."